zzsun777/cpp_multithreaded_order_matching_engine/README.md

 - It targets both Linux ( tested on CentOS and Ubuntu ) and Windows systems ( tested on Windows 8.1).

-- It uses STL,Boost and also platform specific APIs ( POSIX and WindowsAPIs) in some places, QuickFix for FIX protocol Additionally used GoogleTest for unit testing, Bash for Linux test scripts and Powershell for Windows test scripts
+- It uses STL,Boost and also platform specific APIs ( POSIX and WindowsAPIs) in some places, QuickFix for FIX protocol.

+-  Additionally used GoogleTest for unit testing, Bash for Linux test scripts and Powershell for Windows test scripts.

-- Uses FIX protocol (4.2)
+- Uses FIX protocol ( 4.2 ) .

-A more detailed explanation will be available in my blog soon at www.nativecoding.wordpress.com
+Detailed articles about the project and its implementation details will be available in my blog at www.nativecoding.wordpress.com.

 **Limit orders and order matching engines :** For limit orders please see : https://en.wikipedia.org/wiki/Order_%28exchange%29#Limit_order